 Here’s how to check your iCloud backup settings:

-- Swipe down and tap iCloud Backup
+- Now tap iCloud Backup

 - Tap the toggle to turn on iCloud backups if they’re not already